turingschool/curriculum-site/module3/projects/consultancy/index.md

   * "It came up in just about every interview I had."
   * "People seemed most excited/interested about working on a larger team project.
 They asked lots of followup questions about how we handled project management, made decisions, etc. It was really helpful to know how SOA/multi-app systems worked."
   * "They were surprised that we got exposure to SOA and speaking about microservices.
   It helped to understand and speak to Abstraction and Encapsulation a lot more.
-Working o n a larger team definitely helped me get started at my job which was a way bigger team t han the 10-person project."
+Working on a larger team definitely helped me get started at my job which was a way bigger team than the 10-person project."
-  * "People seemed most excited/interested about working on a larger team project (10 p eople).
-They asked lots of followup questions about how we handled project management, m ade decisions, etc. It was really helpful to know how SOA/multi-app systems worked."
+  * "People seemed most excited/interested about working on a larger team project (10 people).
+They asked lots of followup questions about how we handled project management, made decisions, etc. It was really helpful to know how SOA/multi-app systems worked."
   * "It definitely came up in interviews, especially about microservices, and the trade offs versus monolith apps."

 ### User Empathy, Personas, and Equity Analysis